 MSN Degree Careers

-Nurses with a master’s degree are known as advanced practice registered nurses (APRNs).
+By definition, MSN degree-holding nurses are advanced practice registered nurses (APRNs).
 APRNs can typically choose one of two broader career paths: nurse practitioner (NP) or clinical nurse specialist (CNS).

 Nurses should consider the subtle differences between an NP and a CNS.
-An NP typically provides primary care for a patient’s overall health.
-An NP also can fulfill some of the duties of a doctor — prescribing medications, for example.
-An NP can work in many specialties, including the following:
+An NP typically provides primary care for a patient’s overall health while some NPs may choose to specialize in acute care.
+An NP also can fulfill some of a doctor’s duties, such as prescribing medications.
+MSN graduates may want to pursue the following specialized NP roles:

-A CNS can provide direct care to a patient but is focused on a specific age group, a health care site, or a disease.
+A CNS can provide direct care to a patient but focuses on a specific age group, health care site, or disease.
 A critical difference between an NP and a CNS is that a CNS may not be able to prescribe medications.
-A CNS can work not only in many of the same areas as an NP but also in the following areas:
+A CNS can work not only in many of the same areas as an NP but can also pursue the following specialized careers:

 MSN Degree Advantages

-Completing the MSN program can be challenging, especially for RNs who work full time to get additional experience while paying for the program.
-Many nurses are rewarded for their hard work with increases in salary, job security, and careers filled with personal satisfaction.
+Completing an MSN program can be challenging, especially for RNs who work full time to get additional experience while paying for the program.
+However, many nurses are rewarded for their hard work with increases in salary, job security, and careers filled with personal satisfaction.

 An immediate advantage for an APRN is a significant increase in salary.
-APRNs earn a median salary of $110,930, compared with $70,000 for RNs.
-While salary ranges may depend on the geographical region and industry, clinical nurse anesthetists can earn upwards of $160,000 as one of the most sought-after nurse specialties in the U.S.
+APRNs earn a median salary of $115,800, compared with $73,300 for RNs, according to the U.S. Bureau of Labor Statistics (BLS).
+While salary ranges may depend on the geographical region and industry, clinical nurse anesthetists can earn upward of $174,790 as one of the most sought-after nurse specialties in the U.S.

-APRNs will typically have opportunities to lead units and teach new students as nurse educators.
-Nurse educators can take part in shaping the curriculum for new nursing students, impacting the profession and improving the quality of new nurses coming out of MSN programs.
+APRNs often receive opportunities to lead units and teach new students as nurse educators.
+Nurse educators can take part in shaping the curriculum for new nursing students, redefining the MSN degree as the field progresses and improving the quality of new nurses coming out of MSN programs.